Gypsies and travellers

 Why do Gypsies and Travellers need permanent sites?

 Although Gypsies and Travellers travel for some of the year, during the winter months most people need a place to stop.

-- Travelling patterns are linked to the seasons and the work associated with the seasons.
-Gypsies and Travellers do not travel on a daily basis, all year round.
+- Travelling patterns are linked to the seasons and seaonal work.
+Gypsies and Travellers do not travel on a daily all year round.
 Families require safe and secure places from which to do their travelling.
 The ‘base’ site (if they have one) will usually be where they access GPs, schools and dentists.